AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

 * Add the iOS and Android versions of the application to this service.
 * Create a delivery for both iOS and Android.

+To learn more on how to configure Neotrips for iOS and how to create a delivery for iOS, refer to this [page](../../delivery/using/configuring-the-mobile-application.md).

 ![](assets/nmac_service_diagram.png)

 >[!NOTE]